-One important thing to know is that when you baste, you must remove the meat from the oven and close the oven door while you baste.
-Do not do the basting in the oven with the door open because you will lose heat, and it takes the oven a long time to regenerate that heat, which increases your cooking time.
-Remove your meat and place it on the top of the stove or a countertop, close the oven door.
+2. Remove the meat from the oven: If you are grilling, you can baste directly on the grill (just be sure to avoid drips).
+However, for basting something you are cooking in the oven, the best approach is to remove the meat from the oven and close the oven door while you baste.
+Do not do the basting in the oven with the door open because you will lose heat, and it takes the oven a long time to regenerate that heat, which increases the cooking time.
+Remove your meat and place it on the top of the stove or a countertop and close the oven door.

-• Chicken parts: every 15 to 20 minutes
+- Chicken parts: Baste every 15 to 20 minutes.

-• Barbecuing meat: every 15 minutes
+- Barbecuing meat: Baste every 15 minutes.